 Fire ignition rates are based on historical data.
-Fire spread is simulated using a cellular automata model that incorporates characteristic city blocks for the country.
+Fire spread is simulated using a technique based on the Hamada fire spread model.
 See Section 5 for detailed discussions of the methodology used for estimating FFE damage.

 Fire occurrences are modeled using a dynamic simulation of the fire in the local build environment.
 The behavior of a fire is simulated for its entire lifespan: from ignition and spread to burnout or suppression.
 Section 5 contains detailed discussions of the methodology used for estimating FFE damage.